-Farfalle with peas, ham, and cream.
-Quick and easy Italian dinner recipes can be made in less than 20 minutes.
+This farfalle with peas, ham, and cream is an easy Italian dinner recipe that can be made in less than 20 minutes.

 One of my favorite times of the year to make this dish is just after a big holiday when the ham is served.
-I used the ham to add to this dish.
+I use the leftover ham to make this simple dish.

-Not only it helps me finish some leftovers, It also makes for a great break from all the heavy eating.
+Not only does it help me to finish some leftovers, but it also makes for a great break from all the heavy eating.
 I call it transitional cooking.

 This wonderful creamy farfalle pasta recipe is super simple to make and a great way to use any leftover ham that you may have.